A question commonly raised during Middle East cross-cultural training is why the region is named this way.

-Since the region encompasses some of the most northern parts of Africa and South West Asia then what exactly is the region to the east of and what is it in the middle of?
+So, the question need to be asked, "what exactly is the region to the east of? and what is it in the middle of?"

-During this period, the Orient (a term used to describe the East) was split into three distinct areas – the Near East, the Middle East and the Far East.
+During this period, the 'Orient' (a term used to describe the East) was split into three distinct areas:

 The Middle East, therefore, came to mean the lands in between these areas – essentially areas to the East of the Near East and to the West of the Far East.

-The Middle Eastern region was particularly important during this time as it served as a buffer region in the defence of British interests in India.
+The Middle Eastern region was particularly important to the British during this period in history as it served as a buffer region in the defence of British interests in India.

 The terms made sense when they were first coined, and they helped to designate locations from a Eurocentric perspective.

 The term 'Middle East' then evolved to become common verbal currency in 1902 when Alfred Thayer Mahan, a USA naval officer and historian, used the term in an article to describe the land between Arabia and India.

 After the collapse of the Ottoman Empire as a result of WWI and other geopolitical events, the term ‘Middle East’ became established, widely used by people both within and outside the region.

 Many argue, however, that since the term is Eurocentric and only valid from a Western perspective, that it should be replaced with a term that is more appropriate.

 Jerwaharlal Nehru (the first Prime Minister in India), for example, argued that the term should be replaced with ‘West Asia’.
 His suggestion continues to receive a great deal of support and many academics.